samirdamle/use-hot-keys/README.md

         },
     ])

-    // keyState will be null until user presses a matching keyState
+    // keyStroke will be null until user presses a matching keyStroke
-    // in which case keyState.key will return the key string e.g. '/'
+    // in which case keyStroke.key will return the key string e.g. '/'
-    return <div>{keyState && keyState.key}</div>
+    return <div>{keyStroke && keyStroke.key}</div>
 }
 ```